stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics3.md

    1. DELETE:   {Freq}
    2. REPLACE with:   H_REF <tab> H_ALT
    3. Do the same for the **S_AlleleFreqs.frq** file...
-3. Open **R**, paste the following into an R script and work through it:
+3. Open **R**, paste the following into an R script, and work through it:

 ```R
 # Set your working directory to where you downloaded your results files: